Get insider access

 Yes

-The Sony A80K has a motion interpolation feature to bring 30 and 60 fps content up to 120 fps.
-Strangely, it looks bad with the test pattern at 30 fps, as you can see in the image above, but it doesn't look like that with real content.
-With regular content it looks great, especially in slow scenes, and even if there are a few more artifacts with fast-moving scenes, it isn't as bad as on some other TVs.
+The TV has a motion interpolation feature to bring 30 and 60 fps content up to 120 fps.
+Strangely, it looks bad with the test pattern at 30 fps, as seen in the image above, but it doesn't look like that with real content.
+With regular content, it looks great, especially in slow scenes, and even if there are a few more artifacts with fast-moving scenes, it isn't as bad as on some other TVs.

 5.2